 A simple system that will allow you to calculate with decibels on the back of an envelope without having to use an actual calculator.

-Coherence is a common feature found on many analyzers enabling us to distinguish signal from noise.
-It will indicate whether you're measuring a loudspeaker or, e.g., a moving light.
+Coherence is a common feature found on many analyzers enabling us to distinguish signal from measurement contamination.
+It will indicate whether you're measuring a loudspeaker or, e.g., the noise produced by a moving light.

 Prof. John Vanderkooy presented an AES paper offering analytical proof and compelling evidence that the acoustic center for low frequencies resides in front of the loudspeaker at a distance of approximately two-thirds of the baffle radius.